CarstenKarbach/CarstenKarbach.github.io/_posts/2015-01-03-publications.md

 ---

 # Publications
-Find a list of my publications I have contributed to below.
+Find a list of publications I have contributed to below.